 For every failed survival roll the characters face an exertion hazard.
-While moving through mud the character has to exert themselves this leads to muscles getting tired causing 2 Physical Stress.
-Stress accumulates until the characters can recover for a period of time.
+While moving through mud the character has to exert themselves this leads to muscles getting tired.
+They get 2 Physical Stress.
+CDF penalties accumulate until the characters can recover for a period of time.